teyang-lau/Heart_Disease_Prediction/README.md

 <img src = './Pictures/GB_featureImp.png' width='400'><img src = './Pictures/RD_featureImp.png' width='400'>

 SHAP values also came to the same conclusion about feature importance.
 Higher thalassemia, higher number of major vessels, asymptomatic chest pain and higher ST_depression are all important contributors to heart disease.
-There also appears to be some interaction between the features such as age and thalassemia in predicting heart disease.
+There also appears to be some interaction between the features such as age and thalassemia, in predicting heart disease.

 <img src = './Pictures/global_shap.png' width='400'><img src = './Pictures/interaction.png' width='400'>